oVirt/ovirt-site/source/template/detailedclonevmfromsnapshot.html.md

 ### Clone VM from snapshot command parameters Class diagram

+The diagram provided below is a class diagram of the command parameters that relate with the above command class diagram.
-![](Clone flow vm from snapshot params.jpg "fig:Clone flow vm from snapshot params.jpg")
+![](Clone flow vm from snapshot params.jpg "fig:Clone flow vm from snapshot params.jpg") The design introduces new parameter class and usages:

+*   Introduction of AddVmFromSnapshotParameters

+This class is the parameters class for the AddVmFromSnapshotCommand This class uses the following fields:

+*   VmStatic vmStatic - holds the static representation of the Vm.

+In case the VmStatic object is filled only with name for the clone, the command should query the DB and get the vm static by the sourceVmId, and set the new name (the object will be used for the new cloned VM.)
+In case the VmStatic object is filled with fields - the object will be used as the VmStatic object for the new cloned VM.
+\* GUID vmSourceID - holds the unique identifier of the source VM
+\* Guid snapshotID - holds the unique identifier of the snapshot ID
 === Documentation / External references === Is there upstream documentation on this feature, or notes you have written yourself?
 Link to that material here so other interested developers can get involved.
 Links to RFEs.

 ### Comments and Discussion